shanyusuen/genreClassification/README.md

 ## Future Work

 The Marsyas featureset worked quite well for classifying music but lacks in its ability to classify folk music.
 A future project could involve using an ensemble classifier that took advantage of the Marsyas feature sets overall ability to classify music along with the Rhythm Pattern model’s ability to classify folk music to create a better overall classifier.

+## Appendix A

+## Using the Classifier

+We attached labels to data and then split them into test and data files using create_partitions.py

+For example:

+create_partitions.py -o out -f MSD_JMIR_SPECTRAL_ALL_All.arff -l labelsTopMAGD -s splitsTopMAGD

+-f denotes the .arff file containing data features
+-l denotes the file mapping the data entries to the correct labels -s denotes whether a data entry will fall into testing or training data -o is the directory where the result will be stored

+all of these files can be downloaded from http://www.ifs.tuwien.ac.at/mir/msd/download.html

+After this, we run perceptron.py to train a classifier and test.

+It is possible to run into different problems due to different .arff feature files being formatted differently - data entries should not have trailing commas, and genre labels should be one word or in quotes

+dataRead.py contains a script to remove spaces from genres

+# Appendix B - Additional Feature Sets

+ -JMIR: jAudio package for MIR (music information retrieval) -An audio processing library equipped to extract a large variety of information from music files.
+-JMIR low level spectral features
+       -(Spectral Centroid, Spectral Rolloff Point, Spectral Flux, Compactness, Spectral Variability, Root Mean Square, Zero Crossings, and Fraction of Low Energy Windows)
+       -Describes standard statistic data from sound spectrograms -JMIR MFCC features
+ 	-MFCC: Mel Frequency Cepstral Coefficient
+	-Cryptographic process used to isolate human voice data